You're too old for this, part 2 featuring Rollie Pemberton

 "What was always kind of a risky thing, going on tour – where it was like, y'know, maybe you're gonna break even, maybe you'll lose a little money – has become just, it's not even worth it for your average artist to get on the road anymore.

-I wrote an Update called "You're too old for this (in the best way)" in April.
-The economics of touring was already a trending topic then, but six months later, a trend of well-known acts cancelling their tours has drawn even more attention to it.
+I wrote a piece last year called "You're too old for this (in the best way)".
+The economic challenge of touring was already a trending topic then, but now a trend of well-known acts cancelling their tours has drawn even more attention to it.

 One of the biggest cancellations came from the influential indie pop group Animal Collective, who were supposed to tour Europe this month but cancelled those dates.